 6. Right to refuse – has the patient consented?

-7. Right documentation of prescription and allergies – does the patient have any allergies?
+7. Right documentation of the prescription and allergies – does the patient have any allergies?

 Once these have been confirmed prepare the medication.
 Always use a separate drawing up needle and injection needle.

 3. Draw up the appropriate medication into the syringe using a drawing up needle.

 4. Remove the drawing up needle and immediately dispose of it in the sharps bin, then attach the needle to be used for injection.

 5. Choose an appropriate site, common sites include:

 - Deltoid (upper arm)